Queens Sexual Abuse Lawyer

 Any civil claim alleging sexual abuse must be framed into one or more of these pre-defined torts.
 A Queens sexual abuse lawyer will examine an individual’s case to determine which causes of action best fit the facts.

-Statute of Limitations in Sexual Abuse Cases
+New York’s Statute of Limitations on Sexual Assault Claims

 Talk to a Queens Sexual Abuse Attorney Today